alexrivadeneira/i2wd/week2/outline.md

 😎 If you're already caught up, check out this document about [CSS Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) to create even more exciting layouts.

-### Bonus: Pseudo Classes
+### Bonus: PseudoSelectors
-You can rerender your style completely when a mouse hover event happens using a **CSS Pseudo Class**.
+You can rerender your style completely when a mouse hover event happens using a **CSS Pseudo Selector**.

 In this example, we declare a style for an ```h2``` element normally, and then further down in the CSS redeclare the style for a different state (in this case a hover event).